 First thing's first: You'll want to figure out your personal money goals — and what you want to cash in your investments for in the future.
 From there, you'll be able to figure out how to actually make that happen.
 Three common ways that people start investing are through...

-See if you have access to a retirement plan like a 401(k) or 403(b) at work.
-Bonus if your company matches some of your contributions.
-If your job doesn’t offer a retirement plan — or you’re going for extra credit — you can open an IRA.
-Since the gov is in favor of you being able to afford your post-work life, all three of these accounts come with tax breaks.
+See if you have access to a retirement plan like a 401(k) or 403(b) through your employer.
+Bonus if your company matches some or all of your contributions.
+If your job doesn’t offer a retirement plan — or if they do and you like extra credit — you can open an IRA.
+Since the gov wants you to live your best post-work life, all three of these accounts come with tax breaks.

 There’s an easy rule of thumb for deciding how much of your retirement account should be invested in stocks: subtract your age from 110.
 So if you're 30, 80% should be stocks and 20% should be bonds.
 The closer you get to retirement (or accomplishing whatever goal you’re investing for), the more bonds you’ll want because they’re considered safer bets.
 Same goes if your tolerance for risk is low.

-Anything can seem scary when you don’t understand how it works.
-But investing isn’t something you should sleep on.
+Almost anything can seem overwhelming when you don’t understand how it works.
+But investing isn’t something you should sleep on — especially if you’ve got big financial goals.
 Take it step-by-step at a speed that works for you.